Hey there, how can we help?

 ![]() |

-Set Inside – outside depth is needed to optimize calculation speed depending on the size of deformation you expect. |
+Set Inside-outside depth is needed to optimize calculation speed, depending on your expected deformation size. |

 Multiple Face selection